Iconica-Development/training_flutter_basic/_slides/Slides. 1. Flutter/intro.md

 ---
 ### Who is Flutter for?
-- *Designers* converge on a brand-driven experience on Android and iOS
+- *Designers* converge on a brand-driven experience on any platform, regardless of the specific design language
 - *Prototypers* enjoy a high-fidelity and fast way to build working prototypes.
 - *Developers* benefit from fantastic developer tools, an easy-to-use language, a rich set of widgets and great IDE support.
 Flutter frees up valuable time for working on features and delightful experiences.